Scroll to top

 Tuesday, Civics, Ethics

-Ancient Mediterranean civics and ethics.
+Ancient conversations in civics and ethics.
 Continuing video and conversation, with you and others studying and writing on the civic and ethical import of assigned above, along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean anthropology, archeology, and linguistics.
+Ancient conversations in human and social sciences.
 Continuing video and conversation, with you and others studying and writing on the archaeological, cultural and linguistic aspects of assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences